pukie/othello-game/README.md

-# written by me game on the principles of Othello game  in Java script
+# written by me game on the principles of Othello in Java script